Budapest Attractions

 Student ticket (6+ years, with ID): HUF 14,330 (€38)

-Listen to world-class musicians perform the best of classical music.
+Listen to world-class musicians perform the best of classical music, featuring works by legendary composers such as Mozart, Beethoven, and Bach.

-Depending on your interests and budget, you can choose from three concerts and four seating options.
+Depending on your interests and budget, you can choose from three distinct concert programs, each with its own repertoire and ensemble.

 Ticket Prices